AlubJ/docs.alub.dev/BactaTank-Classic/0.3.4/Preferences.md

 This enables a verbose console output.
 BactaTank Classic will output every value it reads with it's hexidecimal offset in the file to the console.
 Extremely useful for advanced modders.

 ### Always Export Model Version 2
 Enabling this will export the model to version 2 of the `*_PC.GHG` format.
 This will convert characters that were made for LIJ1 and LB1 to TCS.
-Enabling this may also increase load times in LIJ1 and LB1.
+Enabling this may also decrease load times in LIJ1 and LB1.

 ### Allow Version 1 Model Loading
 Model version 1 is the primary model version used in Transformers: The Game.
 Enabling this will allow you to load models from that game.
 This is extremely unstable but here because some models load.
 Saving a version 1 model will automatically convert it to a version 2 model, resulting in the model no longer working in Transformers: The Game.